nrfconnect/sdk-nrf/doc/nrf/libraries/bluetooth_services/mesh/gen_plvl_srv.rst

 The Generic Power Level Server stores any changes to the Default Power and Power Range states, as well as the last known non-zero Generic Power Level and whether the Generic Power Level is on or off.
 This information is used to reestablish the correct Generic Power Level when the device powers up.

-If :option:`CONFIG_BT_SETTINGS` is enabled, the Generic Power Level Server stores all its states persistently using a configurable storage delay to stagger storing.
+If :kconfig:`CONFIG_BT_SETTINGS` is enabled, the Generic Power Level Server stores all its states persistently using a configurable storage delay to stagger storing.
-See :option:`CONFIG_BT_MESH_MODEL_SRV_STORE_TIMEOUT`.
+See :kconfig:`CONFIG_BT_MESH_MODEL_SRV_STORE_TIMEOUT`.

 API documentation
 ==================